zeliest/master_thesis/README.md

 More information on the possible arguments for the cluster can be found here: https://scicomp.ethz.ch/wiki/Getting_started_with_clusters#Job_monitoring

-## Data Analyis
+## Folders

+### data_analysis
 The results jupyter notebook in master_thesis/data_analysis/notebooks/ shows how to get the numbers and figures from the output of the model.
-The figures can be found in master_thesis/data_analysis/figures.
+The resulting figures can be found in master_thesis/data_analysis/figures.

-## Research
+### research

-The Research folder contains the data and the jupyter notebooks where the different elements used in the model were studied.
+The folder master_thesis/research/notebooks/ contains the jupyter notebooks where the different elements used in the model were studied.
+The data used in these notebooks are in master_thesis/research/data and the output figures in master_thesis/research/figures

+### src

+src contains the source code of the model

+### lauch

+bash script and python code to launch the model